Compliance

 Result: audit-proof documentation for BaFin audits, FIU inquiries, and internal audit.

-What to do when there is a PEP hit?
+What to do when there is a PEP match?

-1. Do not reject automatically — PEP status is not, by itself, a reason for rejection
+1. Do not reject automatically — PEP status is not a rejection ground per se

 2. Review: What role does the person play?
-Are they a foreign PEP or a domestic PEP (different levels of scrutiny)?
+Are they a foreign PEP or a domestic PEP (different levels of strictness)?

-3. Obtain approval: Management must approve the business relationship
+3. Obtain approval: Senior management must approve the business relationship

-4. Document the source of funds: Obtain supporting evidence and document it
+4. Document the source of funds: Obtain evidence and document it

 Common mistakes